-Mummert began painting at the age of 12, trying desperately to follow in her brother's footsteps as an artist.
+Mummert began painting around the age of 12, trying desperately to follow in her brother's footsteps as an artist.
 She transitioned from acrylics to oils at a later age, and found her niche in the lazy luster of the medium until she discovered the wonderful world of cold wax.

 "Cold wax helps me loosen up at the easel.
 I'm not so concerned with details as much as I am with value, color and texture.
 I can paint in layers, both opaque and transparent, building up and scraping away until the story reveals itself.
 I refer to it more as sculpting than painting."